 - 1. CONTRACT.
-This Contract consists of this document and attachments: Exhibit A, Project Description and Activity Budget, Exhibit B, Insurance Requirements and Exhibit C, Charitable Contributions Certification. - 2.
+This Contract consists of this document and attachments: Exhibit A, Project Description and Activity Budget, Exhibit B, Insurance Requirements, and Exhibit C, Charitable Contributions Certification. - 2.
 CONTRACT ADMINISTRATION.
 The Commission, through its Executive Director, or his designee, shall have full authority to act for the County in the administration of this Contract consistent with the provisions contained herein. - 3.
 SCOPE OF SERVICES.
 The Operating Agency is to perform all the services set forth in the Exhibit A, Project Description and Activity Budget. - 4.
 TIME OF PERFORMANCE.
-Operating Agency shall commence the services described herein on the date first above written and shall complete same by no later than June 30, 2011.. - 5.
-COMPENSATION AND METHOD OF PAYMENT.
-For satisfactory performance under this Contract, County shall reimburse Operating Agency an amount not to exceed ninety thousand dollars (\$90,000), which shall constitute full and complete compensation hereunder for the implementation of the project described in Exhibit A. Said reimbursement will only be paid out of funds received from the federal government under the Act or from program income, as described in 24 CFR Section 570.504 accumulated under said program, for allowable costs actually incurred and paid for the express purposes specified.
+The Operating Agency shall commence the services described herein on the date first above written and shall complete same by no later than "Month" "Date", "Year".
+Construction projects shall be limited to a three-year duration, and must be successfully completed within this period, unless the Operating Agency has received prior written approval from the Commission, through its Executive Director, or his designee.

+5. COMPENSATION AND METHOD OF PAYMENT.
+For satisfactory performance under this Contract, the County shall reimburse the Operating Agency an amount not to exceed ("Spell out Dollar Amount"), dollars ("FY\Budget Amount"), which shall constitute full and complete compensation hereunder for the implementation of the project described in Exhibit A. Said reimbursement will only be paid out of funds received from the federal government under the Act or from program income, as described in 2 CFR 200 Section 200.307 and 24 CFR Section 570.504 accumulated under said program, for allowable costs actually incurred and paid for the express purposes specified.
 The parties understand and agree that such reimbursement, if any, shall be conditioned upon receipt of said funds by the County from the federal government or accumulation of program income from said program, and shall not be a charge against any other funds of the County.
 Funds shall be paid only after submittal of the electronic payment request form.
 This payment request form must be submitted on a minimum of a monthly basis as specified and provided by the County.
 Said payment request shall give the total of said cash expenses paid during the monthly reporting period and shall also itemize the same in detail conforming to the budget required by Section 6 of this Contract.
-After timely receipt and approval of each payment request form, the County will draw a check in favor of the Operating Agency in the approved amount
+After timely receipt and approval of each payment request form, the County will draw a check in favor of the Operating Agency in the approved amount.

-Operating Agency shall have no claim against the County or Commission for payment of any money or reimbursement, of any kind whatsoever, for any service provided by Operating Agency after the expiration or other termination of this Contract.
-Should Operating Agency receive any such payment, it shall immediately notify the County and immediately repay all such funds to the County.
-Payment by the County for services rendered after expiration and/or termination of this Contract shall not constitute a waiver of the County's right to recover such payment from Operating Agency.
+The Operating Agency shall have no claim against the County or Commission for payment of any money or reimbursement, of any kind whatsoever, for any service provided by the Operating Agency after the expiration or other termination of this Contract.
+Should the Operating Agency receive any such payment, it shall immediately notify the County and immediately repay all such funds to the County.
+Payment by the County for services rendered after expiration and/or termination of this Contract shall not constitute a waiver of the County's right to recover such payment from the Operating Agency.
 This provision shall survive the expiration or other termination of this Contract.